 My footsteps hit the pavement, which was newly covered in frost.
 Like crystalline white algae, the frost clung to the black as if trying to escape the intensity of the rising sun to no avail.
 I could smell snow in the atmosphere.
 It is a scent, which has lingered over the town for three days.
 A scent that already compelled me to purchase this year’s season pass ski ticket.
 Now, those of us who belong to the snow are waiting for Winter.

 This morning on my run, I passed by an old barn that has stood here in a grassy valley for over a hundred years.
 Like an icon, it has been kept up.
 Layer upon layer of white paint added to seal in the nostalgia that has seeped into the pores of its wood siding.
 I stopped to look at it.
 Like a still frame, all was motionless except for a small wedding party milling about taking photographs.
 The bride was glorious even from a distance.
 Her veil gracing the brilliant shining curls of her golden hair.
 The white dress hugging her curves up to the point where the fabric surrendered and fell to the floor creating a lacey train.
 The way it followed her movements made it seem as if the fabric itself was powerless to her grandeur.
 I started to think about marriage.
-In fact I thought about it the whole way home.

 Legally, a marriage is a recognized union between two people.
 Nothing more and nothing less.
 A union is the act of joining or connecting two things together so as to form a unit.
 This act in and of itself is a beautiful demonstration to the world and to each other.
 It is a public setting of intention.
 When you marry, you enroll people in the intention you set forth to ‘be one’ with the one you love.
 I love weddings because this intention creates a ripple in the energy field that gives rise to magic.
 Glamorously beautiful moments where even for a brief time, people are more about love than hate and more about joy than pain.

-It is in fact a cultural moral that marriage SHOULD last forever, or that any form of relationship should.
+It is in fact a cultural moral that marriage SHOULD last forever.
 This cultural moral is a holdover from the influence of ancient religious and social rules on modern culture.
 About 11,000 years ago, humans turned from a hunter-gatherer species into a farming species.
 What that means is, we no longer had to be mobile nomads because we learned how to corral animals and grow food.
 This is the point at which “property” became a concept in human society.
 And property had to be protected as well as recognized and honored by others.
 Property ownership was what gave rise to economics and the idea of wealth vs. poverty.
 It was at this point that pair bonding became less about attraction and more about economics.
 Women and children (who also needed protection) were seen an extension of property ownership and wealth.
 The arranged marriage was the first real form of socially recognized marriage to take place.
 Arranged marriage was designed to ensure the economic and social status of the family.
 This design actually lasted all the way until the eighteenth century; when people began to see arranged marriage as a loss of the personal freedom inherent in choosing whom to pair bond with.
 At this point, marriage became more of a contract designed to fulfill psychological needs, personal happiness and stability.

 On a surface level, a couple may marry for legal reasons, social reasons, financial reasons, religious reasons, spiritual reasons, emotional reasons or libidinal reasons.
 And once the union is recognized, it is considered a contract.
 But it is important to note that the terms of marriage are not set.
 The couple themselves decides upon the terms of marriage.
 The terms that come along with marriage are agreed upon rights and restrictions.
 Some examples of terms are legal rights such as each spouse is entitled to half of the property that is owned and sexual restrictions such as each spouse is not allowed to engage in sexual acts with anyone outside the marriage.
 But the terms of marriage that come with both rights and restrictions, are heavily influenced by culture, regardless of whether those terms are in alignment or out of alignment with universal truth.